 On June 10, the Minto Retirees Activity Group will be hosting its first Senior’s Olympics Day in Harriston.

 Ross Wilkie, of the seniors’ advisory committee, said the day will offer opportunities for participation in a wide variety of events at several locations in Harriston.
 A wheelchair access shuttle will be available to assist participants getting to different venues.
-There will be something for everyone and all skill levels are welcome, from novice to expert.
+All skill levels are welcome, from novice to expert.

 Activities include euchre, pool, shuffleboard, a guided trail walk, cribbage, Crokinole, lawn bowling, darts, bridge, and pepper.